pushthev1be/vscode-containers/README.md

 ### Editing Docker files

-You can get IntelliSense when editing your `Dockerfile` and `compose.yaml` files, with completions and syntax help for common commands.
+Container Tools provides basic IntelliSense when editing your `Dockerfile` and `compose.yaml` files including completions and syntax help for common commands.

+> Note: [Docker DX](https://marketplace.visualstudio.com/items?itemName=docker.docker) is the official language service from Docker that provides more advanced IntelliSense for Docker, Compose, and Bake configuration files.
+This extension is recommended to be installed alongside Container Tools for enhanced editing support.

 ![IntelliSense for Dockerfiles](resources/readme/dockerfile-intellisense.png)